Rocky Flats Plant: Protests

 The Rocky Flats Truth Force was formed in April 1978 to protest plutonium production, secrecy, and unsafe conditions at Rocky Flats during the late 1970s.
 They conducted a series of peaceful protests through 1983 which were designed to disrupt Rocky Flats operations by blocking roads and railroads with their bodies.
 Demonstrations and track blockages at the Rocky Flats Plant in 1978 resulted in multiple arrests of the protesters.
 Some of the people involved in the Truth Force movement formed the Boulder Peace Center, later the Rocky Mountain Peace Center and then the current name - the Rocky Mountain Peace and Justice Center.

 During the final weekend of April 1979, a few weeks after the Three Mile Island accident, ten thousand protesters assembled at a nearby site.
-Daniel Ellsberg was arrested alongside 285 others for civil disobedience/trespassing on the Rocky Flats facility.
+Whistleblower Daniel Ellsberg, known for his leak of the Pentagon Papers, was arrested alongside 285 others for civil disobedience/trespassing on the Rocky Flats facility.
 Singers Jackson Browne and Bonnie Raitt performed for the protest.
 The protest repeated with fifteen thousand people the following year, when Peter Yarrow, took the stage along with various speakers.
 John B. Anderson and Ted Kennedy provided bipartisan support for the protest.
 In a different protest, twenty-three were arrested on the campus of University of Colorado Boulder for disrupting Rockwell's interview process with CU students.

 On December 11, 1980, Congress enacted the Comprehensive Environmental Response, Compensation, and Liability Act, which provided the authority to respond directly to releases or threatened releases at the nation's worst environmental sites.

 Dark Circle is a 1982 American documentary film that focuses on the Rocky Flats Plant and its plutonium contamination of the area's environment.
 The film won the Grand Prize for documentary at the Sundance Film Festival and received a national Emmy Award for "Outstanding individual achievement in news and documentary".

 Rocky Flats became a focus of protest by peace activists throughout the 1980s.
 In 1983, a demonstration was organized that brought together 17,000 people who joined hands in an encirclement around the 17 mi perimeter of the plant.

 On August 10, 1987, 320 demonstrators were arrested after they tried to force a one-day shutdown of the Rocky Flats nuclear weapons plant.

 In August 1989, an estimated 3,500 people turned out for a demonstration at Rocky Flats.